zuercher8353/BINF4241-group28/Assignment5/Task3/ReadMe.md

  Inputs to set up game :

  If the user gets asked for the number of players only inputs between 2 and 10 should be accepted.
- Playernames should have a max length of 20 characters and only consist of letters from A-Z or special characters like ö,ä...
  The Score to win must be a integer number.

  "Color" + "Card typ" e.g. Blue1 or BlackWild